How to prove content drives sales?

 Inside Marketing, apply content marketing analytics to drive operations and improve performance over time.

 Capture these key metrics:

-- Website and SEO metrics such as: search rank, keywords, website traffic, time on a webpage, bounce rate, conversion path.
+- Website and SEO metrics such as search rank, keywords, website traffic, time on a webpage, bounce rate, and conversion path.
 See “Content Marketing Metrics: 10 Easy Ways to Measure Effectiveness,” a blog by Andy Crestodina.

 - Email metrics such as subscribers, deliveries, open rates, and click-through rates.
 See “Email Analytics, The 6 Email Marketing Metrics and KPIs You Should Be Tracking,” a blog by Lindsay Kolowich.

 - PR metrics such as share of desirable coverage, conversions, and cost-effectiveness.
 See “Katie Payne’s 5 Data Points You Need in Your PR Dashboard,” a blog by Steve Goldstein.

 - Social media metrics such as followers, likes, shares, and user-generated content.
 See “7 Social Media Metrics that Really Matter – and How to Track Them,” a blog by Eddie Shleyner.

 - Event metrics such as new leads, social media reach, new customers, and customers reached with product demonstrations.
 See “The 4 Most Important Metrics for Measuring Your Trade Show Marketing ROI,” a blog by Rachel Sprung.